docpad-archive/documentation/Roadmap.md

 ## Version 4

-Version 4 will enter the SaaS market, allowing people to create their website entirely in the cloud.
+Version 4 enters the SaaS market, allowing people to create their website entirely in the cloud.

 ### v4.0